 And your levels of satisfaction and fulfilment in your love life and relationship are impacted directly by it.

 Taking this one step further – when you have a poor body image which then impacts your sex life by extension, your body image also becomes your partner’s problem.

 It doesn’t stay with you.
 It becomes something that impacts them as well.
 And their levels of happiness, satisfaction and fulfilment.
 Sexually and emotionally.

 Creating and adopting a healthy body image is crucial, not just for your own benefit, but the long-term satisfaction and happiness of your relationship and sex life.

 This brings me to the top 10 ways to develop a healthy body image.

 If body image is really such a huge factor in the quality of our relationships and satisfaction of our sex lives, as it seems it is, then we need to know how to develop a healthy body image as soon as possible.

-Which is why I’ve compiled a list of top 10 strategies you can use to change your current body image and develop the one you need that will serve your relationship well.
+This is why I’ve compiled a list of the top 10 strategies you can use to change your current body image and develop the one you need that will serve your relationship well.